Djauschan/Deep_Learning_Projekt_FH_Wedel/transformers/README.md

 To run the training and prediction pipeline locally, follow these steps:

-1. Navigate into the transformer group's directory.
+1. Navigate into the transformers group's directory.
-<br>`cd transformer`
+<br>`cd transformers`
 2. Activate the environment you have created using your installation guide.
-<br>`conda activate transformer_env`
+<br>`conda activate transformers_env`
 3. Run a pipeline like this:
 <br>`python -m src_transformers.main -c "path/to/config" -p train`
 <br>Or like this:
 <br>`python -m src_transformers.main --config "path/to/config" --pipeline train`
 4. To run a prediction pipeline use the argument `predict` instead of `train`.

-If you want to use our docker setup, navigate into this directory (`transformer/`).
+If you want to use our docker setup, navigate into this directory (`transformers/`).
 Afterwards, you can start different processes with the following commands:

 - Start the training pipeline.
 <br>`docker compose up train_transformer`